 6. Discuss logistics

 It’s the recruiter equivalent of doomsday to get all the way to an offer stage with a candidate, and then to find out you don’t have permission to extend it.
 The best case scenario (still not good) is that you need to get approval from the right people and you delay the process by a few days.
 The worst case scenario is that you can’t give the candidate the package they’re asking for and you lose them altogether.
-Save yourself huge headaches down the line by sorting out logistics like compensation, equity, and start date at the very beginning.
+Save yourself huge headaches down the line by sorting out logistics like compensation, equity, and start date at the very first hiring manager intake session.

 You and your hiring manager have the same goal – to move quickly and create a great candidate experience that will get the right people on board as soon as possible.
 It takes collaboration in order to do that, and a clear, concise, and productive kickoff meeting is a great place to start.